Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/alt-cyberspace-mapping.md

 ### Rules

-- Top floor exits will take you into a flipped version of the room you are currently in.
+1. Top floor exits will take you into a horizontally flipped version of the current room
-- Bottom floor exits will take you into a fully mirrored version of the room you are currently in.
+2. Bottom floor exits will take you into a vertically flipped version of the current room
+3. Paths from where you came from *must* map to where you go.

 ### Outcome